xtao-org/jsonhilo/README.md

 Initially written to enable fast lossless translation between JSON and [Jevko](https://jevko.org), as no suitable JSON parser in JavaScript exists.

 I decided to release this as a separate library, because I was tinkering with Deno and found that there was [no streaming JSON parser available at all for Deno](https://stackoverflow.com/questions/58070346/reading-large-json-file-in-deno).

+## See also

+[JsonStrum](https://github.com/xtao-org/jsonstrum) -- a high-level wrapper over JsonHilo which emits fully parsed objects and arrays.

 ***